LucasTJerez/Weat/README.md

 ## Closing Remarks

 We will need to use Git version control, React for the front end, and Python the backend.
-This class would be the perfect opportunity to recieve guidance in this workflow (that is quite new to us), and ultimately build a better application.
+This class would be the perfect opportunity to receive guidance in this workflow (that is quite new to us), and ultimately build a better application.

 The COVID19 pandemic has brought restaurant businesses in a precarious position, with many facing or already experiencing closure.
 I truly believe that this application can help remedy the situation and have a positive social impact.